managervcf/lost-in-a-postcard/README.md

 ## Lost in a Postcard

 This project was built with React front-end.
 It utilizes GraphQL and Apollo Client to communicate with back-end.
-Server was built with Express, Mongoose and MongoDB.
+Server was built with Apollo Server, Mongoose and MongoDB.
 It features JWT authentication and takes advantage of an image hosting service called Cloudinary via its API.

 It is a photography portfolio featuring my own photographs.